EXPLAINER: What are ghost guns and why is Biden taking action? - NewsBreak

 The requirement applies regardless of how the firearm was made, meaning it includes ghost guns made from individual parts, kits, or by 3D-printers.

 It also will compel federally licensed dealers and gunsmiths who take in firearms without serial numbers to add serial numbers.
-That means, for example, if someone sells a ghost gun to a pawnbroker – or another licensed dealer – the dealer must put a serial number on it before selling the gun to someone else.
+That means, for example, if someone sells a ghost gun to a pawn broker – or other licensed dealer – the dealer must put a serial number on it before selling the gun to someone else.

 HOW PREVALENT ARE GHOST GUNS?